EpsilonSolutions/netscaler-command-reference/docs/snmp/snmp-mib/snmp-mib.md

 If the ID includes one or more spaces, enclose it in double or single quotation marks (for example, "my ID" or 'my ID').
 Default value: "Default"

+<b>ownerNode</b>
+ID of the cluster node for which we are setting the mib.
+This is a mandatory argument to set snmp mib on CLIP.
+Default value: -1
+Minimum value: 0
+Maximum value: 31

 ##unset snmp mib